ChristopherKlein0802/CarbonAware_FinOps_Local/docs/competitive-analysis.md

 ## 🏆 **Conclusion**

-Our Carbon-Aware FinOps Dashboard represents a **blue ocean opportunity** in the intersection of cost management and environmental optimization.
+Our Carbon-Aware FinOps Dashboard explores the intersection of cost management and environmental optimization as a research contribution.

 **Key Differentiators:**
 - ✅ **Only tool combining real cost + carbon data**